Karlito05/TelemetryLMU/README.md

   Telemetry LMU
 </h1>

-An application for visualising the Le Mans Ultimate telemetry.
+An application for visualizing the Le Mans Ultimate telemetry.
 ## Features
 ### Live Timings
 See your (or any other driver's) data plotted live!